 In addition to teaching, Randy is manager and owner of CJR Associates, a company focused on commercial tenant improvement, residential remodeling, and home performance contracting.
 Randy has his LEED AP certification, Level One Buildings Specific Thermal/Infrared Thermography certificate, and is also an OSHA authorized OSHA 10 and 30 hour trainer.
 He earned the Building Analyst Certification and Envelope Specialist Certification from the Building Performance Institute (BPI) in New York.
 Randy also holds instructor certifications in scaffold training and Duct Testing Training for the Washington state Energy Code, and has attended numerous trainings for energy auditing.

-Tom Barr: PT Faculty
+Tom Barr: Part-Time Instructor

 Bachelor of University Studies, University of New Mexico

 In the 1970s, at the University of New Mexico, Tom worked on projects involving human-powered agricultural machines, wind energy, and solar-heated buildings.
 As a Peace Corps volunteer in Ecuador, he worked on solar crop dryers, solar water heaters, biogas digesters, wind-powered water pumps, and hydraulic ram pumps.
 Tom assisted teaching architectural design at the University of New Mexico for a period of time, and thereafter, for 20 years, Tom worked for architectural firms specializing in health care design.

 He coordinated construction drawings for most aspects of institutional buildings, including building envelope, interior build-out, finishes, and mechanical, electrical, and construction administration.
 Concurrently, he collaborated as the design coordinator for Songaia Cohousing Community in Bothell, Wash. — small homes and common amenities in a village-like setting, supporting a low-impact, sustainable lifestyle.
 Tom has also taught in the zero energy tech program at Shoreline Community College.